jorgebucaran/fisher/README.md

 ### Listing packages

 List all the packages that are currently installed using the `ls` command.
-This includes packages you didn't install yourself but were installed on your system as a dependency of another package.
+This shows only the packages that you've installed yourself, ignoring their dependencies.

 ```
 fisher ls